 The main tourist attraction in Pestera village is the Bat Cave, hence the name (”pestera” means ”cave”).
 If you’re lucky enough and you’re not afraid of them, you can see entire colonies of bats and even some rare species.

 You can be assured that the scenery will astound you.
 The peace and quiet and the view offered by the chain of mountains will ensure a weekend or an indulgent holiday.
 Underlying the Piatra Craiului Mountains Reserve, with pensions that are more or less rustic, Pestera village will capture your attention as soon as you arrive there.

-Trekking in Magura village
+Hiking in Magura village